What Is a Budget for a Business?

 If you set up your budget on a "required profit" basis, you can see how much money you need to make to meet all your expenses, including personal expenses.
 A required profit budget starts with all the expenses you need to pay each month, leaving the required profit as the income number needed to make the budget balance.

 How Do I Create One?

-The process for preparing a monthly budget for your business includes:
+The process for preparing a monthly budget for your business includes the following steps:

 A Tip for Creating a Realistic Budget

 When you are estimating income and expenses, estimate income low and expenses high.
 In other words, be pessimistic about both income and expenses.
 Then when something happens (and it always does), you can be prepared.

 The budget process for an existing business is different from a business startup budget.
 An existing business will have a history of sales and expenses, and it isn't difficult to look back and determine average costs and sales for months and years.

 The startup budget, on the other hand, has no historical data, so assumptions must be made and prorated (projected) into the future.
 This article provides a step-by-step process for creating a business startup budget.

 The budget creation process works the same way for both personal and business budgets.
 You will need to first review your income sources, then your expenditures.